xaionaro-go/echox/website/content/guide/routing.md

 }))
 ```

-## URI building
+## URI Building

-`Echo.URI` can be used to generate URI for any handler with specified path parameters.
+`Echo#URI(handler HandlerFunc, params ...interface{})` can be used to generate URI
-It's helpful to centralize all your URI patterns which ease in refactoring your
+for any handler with specified path parameters.
+It's helpful to centralize all your
-application.
+URI patterns which ease in refactoring your application.

-`e.URI(h, 1)` will generate `/users/1` for the route registered below
+For example, `e.URI(h, 1)` will generate `/users/1` for the route registered below:

 ```go
 // Handler